Welcome to today's edition of the Rush 24-7 podcast.

 I'm holding it in my formerly nicotine-stained fingers.

-You know what Santorum's theory about Super Tuesday in Florida is?
+By the way, do you know what Santorum's theory about Super Tuesday in Florida is?

-It'd be better for Rudy to win Florida, because then that would keep Rudy in the game.
+It'd be better for Rudy to win Florida because then that would keep Rudy in the game.

 Because if Rudy doesn't win Florida, he'd put all his eggs in the Florida basket.